 - A single preamble is transmitted using the selected preamble sequence with transmission power PPRACH on the indicated PRACH resource.
 For a BL/CE UE, the single preamble is transmitted for the number of PRACH repetitions for the associated PRACH coverage enhancement level as indicated by higher layers.

-- For non-BL/CE UEs, detection of a PDCCH with the indicated RA-RNTI is attempted during a window controlled by higher layers (see [8], subclause 5.1.4).
+- For non-BL/CE UEs, detection of a PDCCH with the indicated RA-RNTI is attempted during a window controlled by higher layers (see MFA TS 36.321 [8], subclause 5.1.4).
 If detected, the corresponding DL-SCH transport block is passed to higher layers.
 The higher layers parse the transport block and indicate the 20-bit uplink grant to the physical layer, which is processed according to subclause 6.2.

-- For BL/CE UEs, detection of a MPDCCH with DCI scrambled by RA-RNTI is attempted during a window controlled by higher layers (see [8], subclause 5.1.4).
+- For BL/CE UEs, detection of a MPDCCH with DCI scrambled by RA-RNTI is attempted during a window controlled by higher layers (see MFA TS 36.321 [8], subclause 5.1.4).
 If detected, the corresponding DL-SCH transport block is passed to higher layers.
 The higher layers parse the transport block and indicate the Nr-bit uplink grant to the physical layer, which is processed according to subclause 6.2.

+- For UEs in a MF cell, detection of a PDCCH with the indicated RA-RNTI is attempted during a window controlled by higher layers (see MFA TS 36.321 [8], subclause 5.1.4).
+If detected, the corresponding DL-SCH transport block is passed to higher layers.
+The higher layers parse the transport block and indicate the 20-bit uplink grant to the physical layer, which is processed according to subclause 6.2.
+A UE in a MF cell is not expected to detect a PDCCH with the indicated RA-RNTI in the second slot of a subframe if the higher layer parameter subframeStartPosition indicates ‘s07’

 6.1.1 Timing

 For the L1 random access procedure, a non-BL/CE UE's uplink transmission timing after a random access preamble transmission is as follows.